-The Bureau of Labor Statistics projects employment of camera operators to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
+The Bureau of Labor Statistics projects employment of camera operators to grow 29 percent from 2018 to 2028, faster than the 6 percent average for all occupations.
 With the growth of streaming services, along with the number of shows produced for these platforms, more work may arise for editors and camera operators.
 However, the NFL's popularity has decreased in recent years, which may mean fewer jobs for camerapersons interested exclusively in covering NFL games.

 - Work in Sports: What It’s Really Like Working as a Sports Camera Operator

 - Paysa: ESPN Cameraman Salary